cpoli/tbee/README.rst

 * scipy 0.16
 * matplotlib 1.5

-See https://cpoli.github.io/python-doc.html for Python installation details.
+See https://cpoli.github.io/python-doc.html for Python installation details and to install a github repository (for mac).

-Examples are available at https://github.com/cpoli/TB/tree/master/examples
+Examples
 ---------------------------------------------------------------------------------------------------------

+Example  are available at https://github.com/cpoli/TB/tree/master/examples